Treating your pets as our own

 - Wellness ExamsYour pet can benefit greatly from regular wellness examinations or checkups.
 Whether your pet is a youngster, a “senior citizen,” or any age in between, wellness examinations provide an excellent opportunity for us to conduct a thorough physical examination and develop a health profile for your pet.
 This information will help us identify medical problems

 - Dental CareDespite what many pet owners may believe, “dog breath” is not just a nuisance – it’s a sign of an unhealthy mouth.
 Bad breath is caused by bacteria.
 Over time, bacteria leads to plaque and tartar buildup on your pet’s teeth.
 The result is bad breath, reddened gums, and other common signs of dental disease.

-- SurgeryIn our continuing efforts to offer the highest quality veterinary medicine, we are pleased to provide a wide range of surgical services for our patients.
+- SurgeryIn our continuing efforts to offer the highest quality veterinary medicine, The Pet Doctor is pleased to provide a wide range of surgical services for our patients in Lakewood, WA, and surrounding areas.
 From routine surgical procedures, such as spaying and neutering, to more complex surgeries, we look forward to the opportunity to care

 Our Clients Love Us!

 I love how amazing Dr. Ballou was with my 12 year-old "puppy" during our first ever visit this week.
-He did not recommend unnecessary services like our last doctor used to and I will now consider myself a permanent customer here. ❤
+He did not recommend unnecessary services like our last doctor used to and I will now consider myself a permanent customer here. ❤Crys P